wviechtb/mathjaxr/README.md

 Curly braces/brackets in equations also cause problems.
 Using `\lbrace` and `\rbrace` (possibly in combination with `\left` and `\right` to make them sufficiently large) is a solution (e.g., `\mjeqn{\left\lbrace ... \right\rbrace}{\{...\}}` should render nicely in the PDF/HTML help pages and the plain-text version).

 Using the percent symbol (i.e., %) inside of equations is also problematic.
 The percent symbol needs to be 'escaped' by using a backslash, but backslashes need to be escaped as well.
-For this to work, we need to use the correct number of backslashes, which works slightly differently for producing the PDF, HTML, and plain-text help pages.
+For this to work, we need to use the correct number of backslashes, which works slightly differently when producing the PDF, HTML, and plain-text help pages.
 The equation `\mjteqn{100\\\%}{100\\\\\\\%}{100\\%}` should be rendered correctly in all three help pages.

 Finally, while MathJax supports a large number of LaTeX commands, only the math-mode commands are implemented.
 See [here](https://docs.mathjax.org/en/latest/input/tex/macros/index.html) for a list of the supported commands.